christine-gk416/lincoln-highway-road-trip/README.md

 ### Other Existing Features

+#### Covid travel announcment

+I used Bootstrap to create a travel alert to remind visitors of Covid-19 restrictions in Pennsylvania.
+The code for this alert comes from [this alert code](https://getbootstrap.com/docs/4.0/components/alerts/#dismissing) with a close button.

 #### Bootstrap Nav

 To save time to build other features on the site, I used a Bootstrap navigation with a dropdown folder for anchor links on the Plan Your Trip (map) page.